tituslhy/acp/typescript/README.md

 # Agent Communication Protocol SDK for Typescript

-Agent Communication Protocol SDK for Typescript helps developers to serve and consume agents over the Agent Communication Protocol.
+Agent Communication Protocol SDK for Typescript helps developers to consume agents over the Agent Communication Protocol.

+> [!Note]
+> Currently, the SDK only contains ACP client and data models.
+Server implementation is coming soon!

 ## Installation